Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1732$-$5049}

 The profile covers some 240\degr\ of longitude with a slowing rising ramp followed by the major peak and two subsequent weaker components.
-The PA swing is shallow before steepening at the profile edge.
+The PA swing is very shallow before steepening at the profile edge.
+The pulsar was among a group of MSPs identified by \cite{relbin} as beloning to a class of flat-PA pulsars.
 The single humped gamma-ray profile fits perfectly into the off-pulse radio profile.
 A RVM fit is not possible.